Unlawful Use of a Weapon

 Aggravated UUW is a much more serious criminal offense in Illinois.
 You can be guilty of an Aggravated UUW in Illinois if you do not have an FOID card and a Conceal and Carry Permit and you are arrested for carrying a loaded gun on your person or in your car.
 Many out-of-state residents who are spending time in Illinois do not understand that while it may be legal in their home state to carry a gun they must comply with the strict Illinois gun laws or else they will be facing a UUW or Aggravated UUW charge in Illinois.
 Even Illinois residents that have a valid FOID card end up getting arrested and charged with a new UW simply because they did not realize that their FOID card had expired.
 Not knowing that your FOID card had expired is not a defense to a UUW or Aggravated UUW in Illinois.What is the Penalty for a UUW or Aggravated UUW in Illinois?

 UUW lawyer, James Dimeas, will fight to protect your constitutional right to own a firearm and to be free from unreasonable searches and seizures.
-UUW attorney, James Dimeas, has been at the forefront of the fight for gun rights in the criminal courts of Cook County, DuPage County, Lake County, and Kane County for the past 25 years.
+UUW attorney, James Dimeas, has been at the forefront of the fight for gun rights in the criminal courts of Chicago, Cook County, DuPage County, Lane County, and Lake County for the past 25 years.
 James Dimeas has been challenging the strict gun laws of Illinois and has been winning gun cases for the past 25 years.
-James Dimeas has the unique experience and knowledge of the UUW and Aggravated UUW laws in Illinois to provide you the experience and effective legal representation you will need if you are facing UUW and Aggravated UUW charges in Cook County, DuPage County, Lake County, and Kane County.
+James Dimeas has the unique experience and knowledge of the UUW and Aggravated UUW laws in Illinois to provide you the experience and effective legal representation you will need if you are facing UUW and Aggravated UUW charges in Chicago, Cook County, DuPage County, Kane County, and Lake County.

 Award-Winning UUW Lawyer for Your UUW Case

-UUW Lawyer, James Dimeas, is a nationally recognized, award-winning UUW lawyer.
+UUW Attorney, James Dimeas, is a nationally recognized, award-winning UUW lawyer.
+Recently, The American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 James Dimeas has been recognized as a "Top 100 Criminal Defense Trial Lawyer" by The National Trial Lawyers.
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction.
 James Dimeas has been recognized as a "Best DUI Lawyer" and a "Best Criminal Defense Lawyer in Chicago" by Expertise.
-In addition, UUW attorney, James Dimeas, is rated "Superb" by Avvo, the highest rating possible for any lawyer in the United States.
+In addition, UUW attorney, James Dimeas, is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.

-If you are facing UUW or Aggravated UUW charges in Cook County, DuPage County, Lake County, or Kane County, you can contact UUW lawyer, James Dimeas, for a free and confidential consultation.
+If you are facing UUW or Aggravated UUW charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact UUW lawyer, James Dimeas, for a free and confidential consultation.
 You can always speak to Mr. Dimeas by calling him anytime to discuss your case.
 He can help you win your case.
 James Dimeas can be reached anytime at 847-807-7405.